Marley0523/gmod.github.io/wiki/MediaWiki_Migration.md

 ## Acknowledgements

-Special thanks to Colin Diesh who bounce around some ideas when I was working on this and to Peter Cock who pointed out examples of OpenBio sites like [BioSQL.org](biosql.org) that had successfully made a similar transition, so I could use their jekyll config for a cheatsheet.
+Special thanks to Colin Diesh who bounced around some ideas when I was working on this and to Peter Cock who pointed out examples of OpenBio sites like [BioSQL.org](biosql.org) that had successfully made a similar transition, so I could use their jekyll config for a cheatsheet.